[For absolute beginners] What is suspicious access?

 Step 2: Identify suspicious activity

-who visited and what they were doing From here, you can narrow down the logs to the time period when there was a sudden increase and look for anything suspicious.
+From here, you'll focus on the logs from the time period when the access surged and look for anything suspicious.

 ① Access source IP